-All new employees are required to view a safety video and introduction to Company video during their orientation.
+All new employees are required to view a safety video and introduction to company video during their orientation.
 The detailed safety policy is available for review upon request by any employee.
-All employees will be furnished with a summary safety manual (Basic Safety Rules for Construction).
+Workplace safety concerns should be directed to your supervisor, the regional Safety Manager or to the Company's Human Resources department.